Hip Replacement FAQs

 Your prosthetic hip will never be like the native, self-remodeling, and shock-absorbing hip that you were born with.
 After surgery, you will be encouraged to gradually resume the activities you enjoy as you progress with recovery.
 However, you are cautioned to avoid high-impact activities such as jumping and long-distance running as it is not clear how these activities may impact your hip replacement in the long-term.
 Return to sports is not recommended until after 3 months from surgery.

 What are the potential complications of hip replacement?

 Although infrequent, there are several potential complications associated with hip replacement.
 These include:

-- Implant wear and/or loosening (second most common cause of failure).
+- Implant wear and/or loosening (common cause of failure).

 - Leg length discrepancy.

 - Fractures (during and/or after surgery).

 - Blood clots (in legs and/or lungs).